Salma-Zag/pages/hacks/west-coast/sports/submodule_1.md

     <div class="key-learning">
         <h3>Key Learning</h3>
-        <p>APIs are like scouts — they know exactly where to find stats and bring back only the data you ask for through specific "doors" called endpoints.</p>
+        <p>APIs are scouts that find and return only the data you request through specific "endpoint doors"</p>
     </div>
 </div>